-This series of articles covers evidence based practices that support your mental health and ability to be at your best when it matters most.
+This series of articles covers evidence based practices that support your mental, physical and emotional health.
+You will discover practices that support your ability to be at your best, when it matters most.

 In this first article we will introduce the Brain and Behaviour Model.